apollo

 Disease/Condition Glossary

-Endometriosis: It is an often painful disorder in which tissue similar to the tissue that normally lines the inside of your uterus.
-Common signs and symptoms of endometriosis include painful periods (dysmenorrhea), pain with intercourse, pain with bowel movements or urination, excessive bleeding infertility, etc.
+Endometriosis: It is an often painful disorder in which tissue similar to the tissue that normally lines the inside of your uterus grows outside of it.
+Common signs and symptoms of endometriosis include painful periods (dysmenorrhea), pain with intercourse, pain with bowel movements or urination, excessive bleeding, infertility, etc.

 FAQs

-Medroxyprogesterone is used to regulate ovulation (the release of an egg from an ovary).
-It treats the absence of menstrual periods (amenorrhea) and abnormal uterine bleeding.
+Medroxyprogesterone is used to treat the absence of menstrual periods (amenorrhea) and abnormal uterine bleeding.
 Besides this, it also prevents endometrial hyperplasia (thickening of the uterine lining with the risk of cancer) and overgrowth in the lining of the uterus in postmenopausal women who are receiving estrogen hormone replacement therapy.

 Abnormal uterine bleeding, irregular or missed periods (amenorrhea), abdominal pain during pregnancy, and frequent miscarriages are the signs of low progesterone.
 Additionally, low progesterone levels lead to high levels of estrogen, and women can have decreased sex drive, weight gain, or gallbladder problems.